Parenting a gay or lesbian child

 - Many children who find themselves with feelings of sexual attraction to members of the same sex have prayed to god for years, asking that he convert them to heterosexuality, without success.

 - For almost four decades, Exodus International was an umbrella group which grew to include over 260 local ministries, churches, and counselors dedicated to converting gays and lesbians to heterosexuality through prayer and reparative therapy.
 Their success rate was near or at zero.
 They finally changed their beliefs in mid-2012 and recognized that their attempts had been unsuccessful and dangerous to their clients.
 In mid-2013, they apologized to the LGBT community for the harm they had done to individual lesbians and gays, and went out of business.

 of their joyful expectations of their child's marriage and

 future grandchildren.
-However, with same-sex marriage available in two states
+However, with same-sex marriage available in most states

-and Canada, and adoption and artificial insemination, marriage and grandchildren
+and Canada, adoption, surrogate mothers, and artificial insemination, marriage and grandchildren

 are now a definite possibility.

 - Guilt: Parents sometimes wonder whether they caused their child's homosexuality.
 They may have

 heard that it is caused by poor parenting or sexual